espressif/esp-at/docs/en/AT_Command_Examples/bluetooth_le_at_examples.rst

    Note:

-   - If the ESP32 Bluetooth LE client's notify characteristic is successfully sent to the server, the Bluetooth LE server ``+NOTIFY:0,3,6,10,1234567890`` will be prompt.
+   - If the {IDF_TARGET_NAME} Bluetooth LE client's notify characteristic is successfully sent to the server, the Bluetooth LE server ``+NOTIFY:0,3,6,10,1234567890`` will be prompt.

 Encrypt Bluetooth LE connection
 ----------------------------------

-Below is an example of using two ESP32 development boards, one as a Bluetooth LE server (only as Bluetooth LE server role), the other one as a Bluetooth LE client (only as Bluetooth LE client role).
+Below is an example of using two {IDF_TARGET_NAME} development boards, one as a Bluetooth LE server (only as Bluetooth LE server role), the other one as a Bluetooth LE client (only as Bluetooth LE client role).
 The example shows how to encrypt Bluetooth LE connection.

 ..
 Important::

-  - In the following steps, the operations starting with ``ESP32 Bluetooth LE server`` only need to be executed at ESP32 Bluetooth LE server, and the operations starting with ``ESP32 Bluetooth LE client`` only need to be executed at ESP32 Bluetooth LE client.
+  - In the following steps, the operations starting with ``{IDF_TARGET_NAME} Bluetooth LE server`` only need to be executed at {IDF_TARGET_NAME} Bluetooth LE server, and the operations starting with ``{IDF_TARGET_NAME} Bluetooth LE client`` only need to be executed at {IDF_TARGET_NAME} Bluetooth LE client.
   - ``Encryption`` and ``bonding`` are two different concepts. ``bonding`` is just a long-term key stored locally after successful encryption.
   - ESP-AT allows a maximum of ``10`` devices to be bonded.

 #.
 Bluetooth LE initialization.

-   ESP32 Bluetooth LE server:
+   {IDF_TARGET_NAME} Bluetooth LE server:

    Command: